 Your Shield Against the State

 If you have been accused of committing domestic violence in Plano, do not hesitate to contact an experienced defense attorney immediately to discuss your legal options.
-Lanzillo Law, PLLC is led by a passionate lawyer who has only ever worked on the side of the defendant.
-He is personally and professionally committed to the cause of the accused, and he has the extensive trial experience to know the most optimal strategies for your courtroom defense.
+Lanzillo Law, PLLC is led by a passionate lawyer who has only ever worked on the defendant's side.
+He is personally and professionally committed to the cause of the accused and has the extensive trial experience to know the most optimal strategies for your courtroom defense.
 Whether you have been accused of domestic assault or violating a protective order, Lanzillo Law, PLLC is here to defend you.

 What Is Domestic Assault?

 Domestic violence is violence committed against a family or household member, such as a former spouse or other relative by blood or marriage.